lens-biophotonics/RAPID-AF/README.md

 ## What this code does NOT
 It does not include packages for image grabbing (or camera management in general).
 Also, no code for actual defocus correction (e.g. by moving the detection objective) is provided.
-These modules depends on the hardware used in the microscope.
+These modules depend on the hardware used in the microscope.